 Sadly, Victoria Park's deer enclosure was closed in 2013.
 But there are lost of grey squirrels and the occasional fox to keep you entertained.
 Victoria Park is also a popular place for dog walking.

 Visitors are encouraged to try the Park’s Memoryscape Trail, a podcast which can be downloaded from the Tower Hamlets website.
 It includes interesting information about the park from local residents, for instance how it was used as a Second World War prisoner of war camp.

 2018 sees a number of changes to Victoria Park's line-up.
 Viccy Park will no longer play host to Lovebox and the Citadel festival, which have relocated to north London's Gunnersbury Park.

 They are replaced by the All Points East Festival.
-To be held between 25 May and 3 June 2018, this festival featured acts such as LCD Soundsystem, The XX, Bjork and Catfish and the Bottlemen.
+Held between 5 May and 3 June 2018, this festival featured acts such as LCD Soundsystem, The XX, Bjork and Catfish and the Bottlemen.

 Each year Victoria Park holds a number of other events, including a 10 kilometre run each August for the British Heart Foundation and the Victoria Park Race (held each November, comprising 5 kilometre, 10 kilometre and half-marathon categories).

 Victoria Park now hosts a Farmer's market each Sunday between 10am and 3pm.
-With 50 stalls offering fare such as seasonal fruit and vegetables, locally baked bread and freshly caught fish, the market has proved popular since it opened in June 2017.
+With up to 50 stalls offering fare such as seasonal fruit and vegetables, locally baked bread and freshly caught fish, the market has proved popular since it opened in June 2017.
 Good coffee and ice cream are also in plentiful supply.
 And live jazz music creates a relaxed vibe.

 Entry is free.